 Know Your Rights When It Comes to Fair Compensation

-A personal injury claim can help you move on from an accident and make it easier to pay for the costs associated with your injuries.
+A personal injury claim can help you move on from a car or truck accident and make it easier to pay for the costs associated with your injuries.
 Many factors go into a personal injury settlement, but common damages include:

 - Medical bills, including doctor visits, surgeries, rehabilitation, physical therapy, and medication.
 Medical costs can also include medical devices, over the counter treatment, and alternative therapy options, including chiropractic care and massage.